fengma1992/textlint-rule-alive-link/README.md

 {
   "rules": {
     "alive-link": {
+      language: 'en', // {string} 'en' outputs info in English, set to 'zh' if you want Chinese
       checkRelative: true, // {boolean} `false` disables the checks for relative URIs.
       baseURI: null, // {string|function} a base URI to resolve relative URIs.
 If baseURI is a function, baseURI(uri) will be the URL to be checked, Function is only supported by .textlintrc.js.
       ignore: [], // {string|regExp|function[]} URIs to be skipped from availability checks.
 RegExp and Function are only supported by .textlintrc.js.